mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

   .addSource("pv-source", "clickstream.page_views")
 ```

-Because we need to join incoming event with collected page view in the past,
+Because we need to join an incoming event with the collected page view in the past,
 create processor which stores page view in windowed store.
-The processor put observed page views into window store for joining in the next processor.
+The processor puts observed page views into window store for joining in the next processor.
-The processed page views do not even needs to be forwarded to downstream, this is a terminal processor for this stream.
+The processed page views do not even need to be forwarded to downstream, this is a terminal processor for this stream.

 ``` scala
 class PvWindowProcessor(val pvStoreName: String) extends AbstractProcessor[ClientKey, Pv] {